Wilder Horsham District

 Wilder Horsham District is a unique and innovative five-year partnership between Sussex Wildlife Trust and Horsham District Council that has been established in response to the urgent pressures on biodiversity.
 Its main objective is to initiate the development and delivery of the Horsham District Nature Recovery Networks.

 The Wilder Horsham District project however will not be able to deliver the Network alone, and partnership working will be vital.
 For that purpose two Project Officers have been appointed to the Sussex Wildlife Trust; a Landowner Advisor and a Community Support Officer.
 Together, they will work with landowners, farmers, communities, Parish Councils and other organisations to promote Nature Recovery and improve landscape connectivity for the benefit of wildlife.

 Reversing the decline

 The Horsham District has a rich natural environment which forms part of its identity and sense of place.
 National studies confirm that wildlife has declined significantly over the past 20-30 years.
 According to a group of national conservation organisations 15% of wildlife species are under threat of extinction.
 Since the 1970s the populations of 41% of UK species have reduced.

 - Help wildlife thrive across the Horsham District.

-- Create networks of land that are protected and enhanced for wildlife, to allow habitats to expand and for species populations to increase which will ensure that they are resilient to change.
+- Create networks of land (Nature Recovery Networks) that are protected and enhanced for wildlife, to allow habitats to expand and for species populations to increase which will ensure that they are resilient to change.